Siren (mythology): Verse bestiaries

 Later, bestiary texts appeared which were modified to accommodate the artistic conventions.

-It is explained that the siren's "other part" may be "like fish or like bird" in Guillaume le clerc's Old French verse bestiary (1210 or 1211), as well as Philippe de Thaun's Anglo-Norman verse bestiary (c.
+It is explained that the siren's "other part" may be "like fish or like bird" in Guillaume le clerc's Old French verse bestiary (1210 or 1211), as well as Philip de Thaun's Anglo-Norman verse bestiary (c.
 1121–1139).

 Derivative literature

 There also appeared medieval works that conflated sirens with mermaids while citing Physiologus as their source.

 Italian poet Dante Alighieri depicts a siren in Canto 19 of Purgatorio, the second canticle of the Divine Comedy.
-Here, the pilgrim dreams of a female that is described as "stuttering, cross-eyed, and crooked on her feet, with stunted hands, and pallid in color."
+Here, the pilgrim dreams of a female who is described as "stuttering, cross-eyed, and crooked on her feet, with stunted hands, and pallid in color".
 It is not until the pilgrim "gazes" upon her that she is turned desirable and is revealed by herself to be a siren.
 This siren then claims that she "turned Ulysses from his course, desirous of my / song, and whoever becomes used to me rarely / leaves me, so wholly do I satisfy him!"
 Given that Dante did not have access to the Odyssey, the siren's claim that she turned Ulysses from his course is inherently false because the sirens in the Odyssey do not manage to turn Ulysses from his path.
 Ulysses and his men were warned by Circe and prepared for their encounter by stuffing their ears full of wax, except for Ulysses, who wishes to be bound to the ship's mast as he wants to hear the siren's song.
 Scholars claim that Dante may have "misinterpreted" the siren's claim from an episode in Cicero's De finibus.
 The pilgrim's dream comes to an end when a lady "holy and quick" who had not yet been present before suddenly appears and says, "O Virgil, Virgil, who is this?"
 Virgil, the pilgrim's guide, then steps forward and tears the clothes from the siren's belly which, "awakened me [the pilgrim] with the stench that issued from it."
-This marks ending the encounter between the pilgrim and the siren.
+This marks the ending of the encounter between the pilgrim and the siren.

 In Geoffrey of Monmouth's Historia Regum Britanniae (c.
 1136), Brutus of Troy encounters sirens at the Pillars of Hercules on his way to Britain to fulfil a prophecy that he will establish an empire there.
-The sirens surround and nearly overturn his ships, until Brutus escapes to the Tyrrhenian Sea.
+The sirens surround and nearly overturn his ships until Brutus escapes to the Tyrrhenian Sea.